littleosbook/littleosbook/output.md

 # Output
 This chapter will present how to display text on the console as well as writing data to the serial port.
-Furthermore, we will create our first _driver_, that is, code that acts as an layer between the kernel and the hardware, providing a higher abstraction than communicating directly with the hardware.
-The first part of this chapter is about creating a driver for the _framebuffer_ [@wiki:fb] to be able to display text to the user.
+Furthermore, we will create our first _driver_, that is, code that acts as a layer between the kernel and the hardware, providing a higher abstraction than communicating directly with the hardware.
+The first part of this chapter is about creating a driver for the _framebuffer_ [@wiki:fb] to be able to display text on the console.
 The second part shows how to create a driver for the serial port.
 Bochs can store output from the serial port in a file, effectively creating a logging mechanism for the operating system!